rnwolf/dbr/tk-template/tkinter_app_plan.md

 - **Professional project structure** that scales with complexity
 - **CustomTkinter GUI framework** for modern, cross-platform interfaces

-The plan includes complete code examples, testing strategies, and development workflows that enable rapid development while maintaining code quality and testability.
+The directory includes complete code examples.
+The document includes testing strategies and development workflows that enable rapid development while maintaining code quality and testability.

 ## Project Structure